 - If you are unable to increase natural wind exposure, the best control option may be to artificially create moving water…this can be done with Surface Aerators.
 One of the most effective methods is to use a Kasco Deicer and Horizontal Floatation Kit to create a “stream” of water.
 Duckweed will not grow if the water is in motion.

-- There are 2 main chemical treatment options for this weed.
-The first is to apply Reward, with a Surfactant and spray over the plants.
+- There are 3 main chemical treatment options for this weed.
+The first is to apply Reward or Tribune, with a Surfactant and spray over the plants.
 These chemicals kill on contact, but usually some Duckweed will survive and regrow, which necessitates repeat treatments.
-A second, and more effective, option is to treat the water body with Sonar , which is a longer term systemic herbicide.
-The only drawback to this option is that it is likely to also kill beneficial aquatic plants, but not algae.
-A new product called Clipper has become available that is very effective against Duckweed.
+A second, and more effective, option is to treat the water body with Sonar, which is a longer term systemic herbicide.
+The only drawback to this option is that it generally does not control Watermeal (see below).
+Recently the preferred treatment has become Clipper or Propeller because it is very effective when used properly and the price has dropped significantly.
+When purchasing these products, be sure to also order Surfactant and request our treatment tips, because if you do things incorrectly it can render the treatment useless.

 - Triploid Grass Carp and Koi will both readily consume Duckweed, but almost always the plant reproduces faster than the fish can eat it.
 Therefore, we do not recommend this control option.